RN-MSN Early Entry Admission Information

 The GRE score is no longer required for RN-MSN Early-Entry.

-Additional academic policies and regulations (.pdf) (including those pertaining to admission compliance, orientation, registration and examinations)
+Additional academic policies and regulations (.pdf) (starting on page 114; including those pertaining to admission compliance, orientation, registration and examinations)

 The RN-MSN Early Entry Program is a joint offering of the University of Mississippi School of Nursing and participating community college associate-degree nursing programs, including Hinds Community College and Northwest Mississippi Community College.

 In order to retain status as an RN-MSN Early Entry student, students must meet the following conditions:

 - Maintain continuous full-time enrollment in the participating school's ADN program;